Gus Fring: Season 5

-Gus arranges for Nacho to take cocaine of inferior quality when picking up the Salamanca's drugs at Los Pollos Hermanos.
+Gus arranges for Nacho to take cocaine of inferior quality when picking up the Salamancas' drugs at Los Pollos Hermanos.
 Rumors of the "stepped on" product reach Nacho and Domingo Molina, who report them to Lalo.
 Lalo confirms the impurity of the cocaine during a visit to Salamanca street dealers.
 In a meeting with Lalo and Juan Bolsa, Gus falsely claims that Werner Ziegler was working under Mike's supervision to construct a chilling system for Gus's chicken farm and that Werner fled after stealing cocaine.
 Gus goes on to claim that in an effort to hide the loss, he replaced the stolen cocaine with locally produced methamphetamine.
 The story explains events of which Lalo is aware, including Werner's departure from Albuquerque, pursuit by Mike, and subsequent death.
 Lalo accepts Gus's cover story and apology but remains suspicious.
 Juan reminds Lalo that Gus enjoys the trust of Don Eladio, and indicates that Lalo should let the matter drop.
 Because Lalo remains suspicious, Gus shuts down construction of the underground meth lab and has Mike send Werner's workers home.
 Gus offers to continue paying Mike during the delay, but Mike declines out of frustration over Gus's seeming lack of compassion for Werner.

 Gus coerces Nacho into providing inside information on the Salamancas.
 Nacho gains Lalo's trust, and after Domingo is arrested, Nacho and Lalo use Jimmy McGill/Saul Goodman to secure Domingo's release from jail in exchange for the location of several of Gus's dead drops.
 Nacho reports the plan to Gus, who plans to cancel the drops, but Nacho advises that this will reveal a mole within the Salamanca organization.
 Gus agrees and on the night of the transfer he tensely waits as Victor and Diego make sure that the DEA and local police seize nearly a million dollars but find no leads to Gus.